Sharing the Conviction that all Students Count

 The Individuals with Disabilities Education Act (IDEA) of 1997 redefined what students with disabilities should know and be able to do, and was the first mandate for states to administer alternate assessments.
 Since 1998, we’ve helped 23 states (plus the District of Columbia) meet the enormous challenges of IDEA with approaches that meet the federal mandates and provide meaningful information to help improve instruction.

-- For portfolio assessments, we help teachers collect and store student performance evidence electronically to showcase student work and progress.
+- For portfolio-based alternate assessments, we help teachers collect and store student performance evidence electronically to showcase student work and progress.

 - We’ve designed and implemented scoring procedures that result in consistent, valid scores.